Finding and Merging Duplicate Requests

-Use AI to detect similar requests and merge them to consolidate votes
+Use AI to detect similar requests and merge them to keep your board clean

 Users often submit the same feature request in different words.
-Merging duplicates consolidates votes and prevents your board from cluttering up.
+Merging duplicates consolidates votes, keeps comments together, and prevents your board from cluttering up.

 Why Merge Duplicates